inmanta/inmanta-core/.github/ISSUE_TEMPLATE/bug-report.md

 # Describe your issue

-(Tell us what the problem is in a few word)
+(Tell us what the problem is in a few words)

 # Steps to reproduce